wmfs/tymly-website/docs/guide/README.md

 Here we can see a state machine has been conjured in ASL for handling the process of collecting orders from a user, via a form.

-* Let's also make the menu of pizzas publicly queryable so that apps can present a list the details of different pizzas to prospective customers:
+* Let's also make the menu of pizzas publicly queryable so that apps can present the details of different pizzas to prospective customers:

 ``` bash
 tymly add queryable --model pizza --roles $everyone